-- The model's conceptual soundness, including the reasonableness of model assumptions, and suitability for intended use: - The testing strategy utilized by the model developers to ensure that the models function as intended; - The suitability of the calculation techniques incorporated in the model; - The model's accuracy in reflecting the characteristics of the related product and its significant risks; - The model's consistency with models for similar products; and - The model's sensitivity to input parameters and assumptions.
+- The model's conceptual soundness, including the reasonableness of model assumptions, and suitability for intended use; - The testing strategy utilized by the model developers to ensure that the models function as intended; - The suitability of the calculation techniques incorporated in the model; - The model's accuracy in reflecting the characteristics of the related product and its significant risks; - The model's consistency with models for similar products; and - The model's sensitivity to input parameters and assumptions.

-For more information regarding the use of models within these areas, see "Critical Accounting Policies - Fair Value - Review of Valuation Models," "Risk Management - Liquidity Risk Management," "Risk Management - Credit Risk Management" and "Risk Management - Operational Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2015 Form 10-K and "Credit Risk," "Market Risk," and "Operational Risk" in this document.
+For more information regarding the use of models within these areas, see "Critical Accounting Policies - Fair Value -Review of Valuation Models," "Risk Management -Liquidity Risk Management," "Risk Management - Market Risk Management," "Risk Management - Credit Risk Management" and "Risk Management - Operational Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q and "Credit Risk," "Market Risk," and "Operational Risk" in this document.